SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 AMR API exports metadata in the manifest container supplied, under folder named by `JobID`.
 Check [Manifest files](migration-manifest.md) for the format and validation of the metadata.

-AMR API splits manifest package larger than 25 MB into multiple packages per request.
+AMR API splits manifest package larger than 25 MB into multiple manifest files per request.

 ## Best practice